 - Bicycle usage decreased significantly from 13% to 6%.

 - Park-and-Ride increased from 6% to 8% and walking increased from 5% to 16%.
 These increases are likely due to the increase in walkable and transit accessible off campus housing.

 Other Survey Data Highlights

 In order to effectively promote use of modes of transportation other than driving it is important to understand commuter preferences and behaviors and the factors that influence their travel choices.
 These sections highlight data from the survey that will help develop programs and policies to enhance mobility to campus.

 Students cited irregular schedules, the bus taking too long compared to a car, and the bus running too infrequently near their home.
-The majority of off-campus student housing is within one-quarter mile of a Chapel Hill Transit bus stop which points to the need for increased frequency to accommodate irregular schedules.
-Chapel Hill Transit’s North-South Corridor Bus Rapid Transit (BRT) project consists of a BRT system along the Martin Luther King Jr Boulevard/South Columbia Street corridor.
+The majority of off campus student housing is within a .25 mile of a Chapel Hill Transit bus stop which points to the need for increased frequency to accommodate irregular schedules.
+Chapel Hill Transit’s North-South Corridor Bus Rapid Transit (BRT) project consists of a BRT system along the Martin Luther King Jr Boulevard/South Columbia Street corridor that will open in approximately 2023.
 A congestion-free bus option may alleviate these concerns by providing fast, frequent, reliable service to campus.

 The top four reasons employees living less than five miles from campus gave for not bicycling more to campus include: Too far to bike, the roads to campus are unsafe, lack of bike lanes or paths on route, and there is no place to shower at work.
 Students indicated that it is too far to bike, the route to campus is too hilly/biking is too difficult, roads to campus are unsafe, and there is a lack of bike lanes/separated paths on their route.